zepengzhang/GiFlow/README.md

 The flow field is parameterized by a hybrid vector field model that integrates spatial attention, temporal attention, and spatiotemporal propagation, enabling joint modeling of spatial and temporal dependencies.
 Extensive experiments on both synthetic and real-world datasets demonstrate that the proposed GiFlow outperforms the state-of-the-art approaches in spatiotemporal imputation.

-## Code
-The code will be available soon.

 ## Citation

 If you find our work useful in your research, please consider citing our paper: